kdlovett/keith-website/about.md

 I'm a computer science student from the Boston area currently at Boston University.

 I like the Sonic the Hedgehog Marble Zone theme.
-(Please, open it in another tab and dance.
-I'll wait.)

 Here you may find: